dArkjON/dashed-bitsend-coin-adapter/README.md

 # dashed-bitsend-coin-adater
-Allows your Wallets plugin to interface with the Bitsend daemon (bitsendd).
+Allows your Wordpress Wallets plugin to interface with the BitSend daemon (bitsendd).

 Requirement: